siddhipawar21/cut-points/README.md

 - **Plan mode** — designing the accept/reject cut-review flow and the history/settings data model before implementation
 - **Code mode** — implementing feature additions, error handling (corrupted/unsupported audio files), and edge-case fixes (overlapping accepted cuts in the export list)

-*(Fill in your specific Bob session notes here — mode used, prompt, what it produced — before submitting.)*

 ---